demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

 There is no context output for this command.
 ### core-iocs-push
 ***
-Push modified IOCs to Cortex XDR.
+Push modified IOCs to Cortex.

 #### Base Command